Bihar Assembly Election Opinion Poll 2025 – Pre-Poll And Exit Polls

 Want to know Bihar opinion poll 2025?
 Here is the Bihar election opinion poll conducted by various agencies including ABP-CVoter, Times Now-CVoter Survey.
 Read on to find vote share projection, party and region wise prediction for Bihar election 2025.

-Exit polls are out post-election and we will update the data once they are announced.
+Exit polls are out around 6.30 today and we will update the data once they are announced.
 Keep checking back

 |---|---|---|---|---|---|